Eudjinn/capstone/capstone_ms.md

 ![](capstone_ms_files/figure-html/displayFreq1-1.png)

-For quick perception of the terms frequencies one can have a look at words cloud:
+For quick perception of the term frequencies one can have a look at the word cloud:

 ![](capstone_ms_files/figure-html/displayWC1-1.png)